MahaDev2103/BookMoviee/README.md

 # BookMoviee
 Python Flask Application to handle movie booking

-Maintain a database with below data: movie name show time screen seats availability status
+Maintain a relational database table with below data: movie name, show time, screen, seats , availability status.

-Provided API endpoints for the below:
+Provide API endpoints for the below:

 1. List all the movies running in theatre, the respective show times and availability of tickets- GET /movies
 2. Select the showtime and movie of users' interest - POST /bookmovie